biocore/qiime/doc/scripts/pick_otus.rst

 **Output:**

 The output consists of two files (i.e. seqs_otus.txt and seqs_otus.log).
 The .txt file is composed of tab-delimited lines, where the first field on each line corresponds to an (arbitrary) cluster identifier, and the remaining fields correspond to sequence identifiers assigned to that cluster.
 Sequence identifiers correspond to those provided in the input FASTA file.
-Usearch (i.e. OTUpipe) can additionally have log files for each intermediate call to usearch.
+Usearch (i.e. usearch quality filter) can additionally have log files for each intermediate call to usearch.

 Example lines from the resulting .txt file: